 Float fishing for steelhead is one of the most productive ways to catch steelhead in a river.
-As one of the top river guides in the great lakes region, I teach float fishing for steelhead to thousands of anglers.
+There are many river guides in the great lakes region float fishing for steelhead with great success.
+This article covers the methods and tips that these river guides and I use when we teach float fishing for steelhead.

 What Is Float Fishing For Steelhead